Join the Largest Ostomy Community

 Hey guys,

 Just need some advice.
-I had to have my surgery in emergency circumstances due to severe Ulcerative Colitis - so there wasn't much time to discuss it!
+I had to have my surgery in emergency circumstances due to severe ulcerative colitis - so there wasn't much time to discuss it!

 Since having it, it's been about 5 weeks now, and I'm recovering really well.
-But it seems as more weeks go by, he's avoiding me more and more.
+But it seems as more weeks go by he's avoiding me more and more.

-The first couple of weeks after surgery, he was talking to me normally like we usually do and then I moved and you'd hear a bag movement and he'd freeze.
+The first couple weeks after surgery he was talking to me normally like we usually do and then I moved and you'd hear a bag movement and he'd freeze.
 And he just said he just needs to get used to it as it's new to him too!
 And I appreciate that as it's a massive change for him and for me.

-Then due to work, he had to go away for a week or so, so I didn't see him or really hear from him.
-So when this usually happens, we hang out when everything's settled, or if it's still mad busy we'll make time to literally call each other even if it's just on his journey home.
+Then due to work he had to go away for a week or so so I didn't see him or really hear from him.
+So when this usually happens we hang out when everything's settled, or if it's still mad busy we'll make time to literally call each other even if it's just on his journey home.
 It's been like that procedure for a year!
-However, since then he came round once, I made him dinner and I just presumed he was stressed from work.
+However, since then he came round once, I made him dinner and he I just presumed he was stressed from work.
 But then bits like taking the tray out of the oven, I asked him for help cause it just felt too heavy.
 And he just froze because I've never really asked for help before.
-So then after dinner, with zero talking, he just went home.
+So then after dinner, with zero talking he just went home.
 I spoke to him that night and wanted to know what was on his mind cause I feel like his feelings have changed for me.
 His response was he doesn't know if he can support me.

 With that response, is it worth staying and putting up with feeling like this?
 Could it just be his way of dealing with it or is this just rejection?